davewsmith/django42_play/NOTES.md

 No!
 A bit of searching suggests that doing `pip install --use-pep517` might help.
 I'll try that later.

 Also, try variants of `python -m pip install --upgrade --force --ignore-installed pip`

+LATER: Oh.
+This a Vagrant issue.
+Time to upgrade.
+That ends this side quest.